MightyAcornDigital/vpc-secure-access-poc/README.md

 Cons:
 * No copy/paste protection.
-* Can also be used to tunnel a connection, which would
+* Can also be used to tunnel a connection, which could be considered a security risk.